clj-commons/durable-queue/README.md

 Disabling `:fsync-put?` will risk losing tasks if a process dies.
 Disabling `:fsync-take?` increases the chance of a task being re-run when a proces dies.
 Disabling both will increase throughput of the queue by at least an order of magnitude (in the default configuration, ~1.5k tasks/sec on rotating disks and ~6k tasks/sec on SSD, with fsync completely disabled ~100k tasks/sec independent of hardware).

 Writes can be batched using `fsync-treshold` and/or `fsync-interval`, or by explicitly calling `(durable-queue/fsync q)`.
-Setting the `fsync-threshold` to 10 will allow for ~25k tasks/sec on SSD, and still enforces a small upper boundary on how much data can be loss when the process dies.
+Setting the `fsync-threshold` to 10 will allow for ~25k tasks/sec on SSD, and still enforces a small upper boundary on how much data can be lost when the process dies.
 An exception will be thrown if both per-task and batch sync options are set.

 ### license